GabbardDesigns/dentelabe/README.md

 ##### Things to Know

 When you resize the game pauses, please push "p" to unpause.
+This was designed to run on a desktop or laptop computer and not mobile (like most Canvas pizel based games).]
 There is audio, so please be aware of that.

 Note the game is not complete: